 If we’re west of Pelican Bay and close to shore, we’ll usually see the east wall first, which has large century plants at the end.
 Coming from the east very close to shore, we’ll spot Tinkers Cove, which – BTW – is the best place to go ashore in the vicinity.
 (Don’t forget, you need a Nature Conservancy permit.)

-The prime spot, if prevailing winds are prevailing, is about 50 ft. off the western wall with the bow anchor 150 ft. from the point of land in 30-40 ft. of water and a stern hook in 25-35 ft. of water.
+The prime spot, if prevailing winds are prevailing, is about 100 feet abeam the western wall with the bow anchor 150 ft. from the point of land (roughly abeam the juncture of white and dark rock.
+See video) in 30-40 feet of water and a stern hook in 25-35 ft. of water.
 It is usually possible to line up two boats on the western wall.
 The rest of the bay affords good protection, too, but the farther from the western wall, the more likely you’ll have some wind and swell effects.
 During the high season, you’ll need bow and stern anchors.
 At other times of year reduced traffic may permit you to drop a single hook near the middle of the anchorage.